-The essay does not demonstrate a clear voice and/or perspective and may contain pervasive errors in conventions that interfere with meaning.
-The essay employs language that is inappropriate for the reader's interests and is not formal in style or objective in tone.
+The essay does not demonstrate a clear voice and/or perspective and may contain pervasive errors in conventions.
+The essay employs language that is inappropriate for the reader's interests and is not formal in style.
 Word choice is uninteresting or poor, and sentence structures are simplistic and unvaried.